informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 - Most of the logic of the game is in the game object methods (i.e. the methods of the concrete subclasses of the `GameObject` class).
-Each class knows how it is updated, what happens when it is attacked, etc. The code provided still assumes the use of a `ZombieManager` but with a reduced role, w.r.t. assignment 1, since the zombies themselves are now stored by the container in the common store.
+Each class knows how it is updated, what happens when it is attacked, etc. The code provided still assumes the use of a `ZombieManager` but with a reduced role w.r.t. assignment 1, since the zombies themselves are now stored by the container in the common store.

 <!-- TOC --><a name="patrón-factory"></a>